David Finegold, DPhil

 Dr. Finegold, is a prolific writer of both professional and popular publications, and has authored or co-authored seven books and monographs, including BioIndustry Ethics (2005), Corporate Boards: New Strategies for Adding Value at the Top (2001), and Are Skills the Answer?
 (2001).
 In addition to his comparative research on education and training, his work has focused on new, more sustainable economic models for creating value, such as B-Corporations, public-private partnerships, venture philanthropy and social investing.
 Dr. Finegold has been a frequent keynote speaker at conferences around the world, and has provided policy advice and research on skills issues to the Organization for Economic Cooperation and Development and to the governments of Australia, Canada, Singapore, India, South Korea, the United Kingdom and the United States.
 He was an Atlantic Fellow and Policy Advisor to the Leitch Review, Her Majesty's Treasury, London.

 Dr. Finegold is originally from New York, NY and his wife, Susan, is a native of England.
-They are the parents of a son, Sam, a graduate of Harvard, and a daughter, Charlotte, currently a senior at Yale.
+They are the parents of a son, Sam, a graduate of Harvard, and a daughter, Charlotte, a graduate of Yale.